OrientLuna/ChatGLM-vscode-chat/README.md

 - `chatglm-coding:glm-4-plus` - ChatGLM Coding endpoint (default, recommended for VS Code)
 - `chatglm-general:glm-4-plus` - ChatGLM General endpoint (enable in settings first)

-Note: If a ChatGLM provider does not have an API key configured, it will still appear in the model picker with a tooltip **"API key not configured"**.
-Selecting or using that model will prompt you to enter an API key when the caller allows prompting (i.e., when not running in silent mode).
+**Note**: If a ChatGLM provider does not have an API key configured, it will still appear in the model picker.
+Selecting or using that model will prompt you to enter an API key (when not in silent mode).

 ### Settings